Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Ecuador is well known for the Galapagos Islands.

-We felt safe travelling around Ecuador by bus but theft is rife, we were pickpocketed in Quito on public transport, had our passports and credit cards stolen at the Quito bus station on the way to Otavalo and our laptop was stolen in Canoa.
+We were pickpocketed in Quito on public transport, had our passports and credit cards stolen at the Quito bus station on the way to Otavalo and our laptop was stolen in Canoa.

 Our recommendation is to ensure that you have all your belongings securely fastened to your body and not left in backpacks or daypacks.
-We believe that Ecuadoreans believe they have a right to take things.
+We were told by a local that Ecuadoreans believe they have a right to take things, when and where they needed it.

 The top well-known scam which happened to us was the theft of our passports and credit cards on the bus to Otavalo.
 A local poses as a bus employee and shows you to your seat on board the bus.
 In our case, I was told that daypacks had to be placed underneath the seat which I did whilst Duncan was placing our bags underneath the bus in the luggage hold.
 By the time he came on board the ‘so-called bus employee’ had already stolen our passports and credit cards.
 We did not find out until we got to our hotel in Otavalo.